softlayer/githubio_source/content/reference/services/BluePages_Search/_index.md

 ---
 title: "BluePages_Search"
-description: "Searched BluePages for an employee and returns a container representing the employee."
+description: "Searches BluePages for an employee and returns a container representing the employee.
+Note that this service is not avai... "
 date: "2018-02-12"
 layout: "service"
 tags: